hda-technical/dancebooks/transcriptions/[183-, uk] Thomas Wilson - The Fashionable Quadrille Preceptor.md

 	ladies join right hands across, at the same time gentlemen join hands with partners, all lead round,

-	Turn partners to places.
+	turn partners to places.

-4. First couple, with lady at left, advance twice.
+4. First couple, with lady at left, advance twice,

-	Set and pass between the two ladies,
+	set and pass between the two ladies,

 	hands three round,

 	back to places.

-5. The grand chain.
+5. The grand chain,

-	The first couple turn half round facing top,
+	the first couple turn half round facing top,

 	then the couple at right advance behind the top couple;